Qrops Pensions Singapore

-Some leading financial advice firms however have transferred more than a thousand of these investors out of Singapore into new QROPS by agreeing terms with the taxman.
+Some leading financial advisory firms however, have transferred more than a thousand of these investors out of Singapore into new QROPS by agreeing to new terms with the taxman.

 The remaining investors are advised to move their pension funds to a new QROPS immediately to help minimise their losses.

 To sum up the Singapore situation, the country is just one of more than forty countries operating one thousand four hundred QROPS pension schemes worldwide but remains the only country to be stripped of QROPS status.

 The UK government’s statistics show that around 3,500 ex-pats and international workers with UK pension rights consolidate their funds into a QROPS every year and that the total QROPS funds under management exceed a whopping 0.5 billion pounds.

 QROPS Are Very Tax Effective And Are Advantageous Investments